Knowing when to quit

 This lesson is one that rings especially true for me at the moment because I’m in the process of preparing to sell my house.
 The purchase of the house wasn’t a smart one in the first place; it was overpriced, needed far more work than I anticipated and, shortly after I moved in, life threw a couple of curveballs that made completing that work a much more challenging process than it should have been.
 Almost, three years later, things are getting back on track but the reality is that, even though the penalty on the mortgage means that I’m barely going to break even, I stand a much better chance of reaching my financial goals if I sell the house than if I continue to live in it.
 Even though I know that selling is the smart thing to do and that 18 months down the road I’m going to be really happy that I did, it has taken several months to get to the point where I’m actually committed to doing it.
 I’m not sure what it is in us as human beings that means we’d rather stay in familiar discomfort than deal with the pain of moving into the unknown but I’m sure that if we were more prepared to deal with short term pain to achieve a long term gain we’d be a lot happier and a lot more successful in all areas of life, not just finances.

-What “quitting” decisions have you made in the past that have worked out in your favour?
+What “quitting” decisions have you made in the past that have worked out in your favor?
 I’d love to hear your stories.